 In this post, we will look at the world of the African wild dog.
 This lean longed legged carnivore is built for speed and endurance.

-It is when they hunt that the important role of the pack becomes very clear.
+It is when they hunt that the key role of the pack becomes truly clear.

-In addition to their hunting techniques we will also have a look at what habitat they prefer, how these African carnivores breed, and how they communicate with each other.
+In addition to their hunting techniques, we will also have a look at what habitat they prefer, how these African carnivores breed, and how they communicate with each other.

 Like most African animals they tend to rest in the shade during the hottest part of the day.

 The habitat that these painted dogs prefer will be open grasslands, woodlands, and bushveld.

-These African wildlife animals require vast ranges to roam.
+These African carnivores requires vast ranges to roam.